Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 580 3GB should in theory be much superior to the GeForce GTX 465 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 580 3GB should in theory be a lot superior to the GeForce GTX 465 in general. (explain)

-Texel RateThe GeForce GTX 580 3GB will be a lot (more or less 85%) better at texture filtering than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 580 3GB should be much (more or less 85%) better at anisotropic filtering than the GeForce GTX 465. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison